quattromani/childrenssafetyimmobilizer/index.md

 - The contoured ergonomic design is a pure positioning innovation.
 - Reduces excessive force on the child's extremities without over-handling.
 - Contours to the child rather than forcing the child to fit the positioner.
-- Reduces excessive motion.
-- Minimizes pressure points with a thick comfortable foam.
+- Minimizes pressure points with a ½" thick comfortable foam.
 - Does not interferer with tubes, lines and catheters.
 - The Q supports the head and neck as a unit.
-- Designed for a more comfortable hold.
 - Can be warmed in a towel warmer prior to use.

 ## The Q is simple while allowing a variety of holds